bart747/bart747/_posts/2016-01-05-progressive-images.md

 It's only my guesswork.

 Anyhow, in my case,
-I like to 'keep it simple' and spend more time on other problems.
+I like to 'keep it simple' (relatively) and spend more time on other problems.